Comoros Entry Requirements

 Prohibited Items

-• Pork products—respect Islamic norms
+• Pork products, respect for Islamic norms

 Restricted Items